W3Techs

 Technologies > Markup Languages > HTML > by Content Languages

-Usage of HTML broken down by content languages
+Usage of HTML as markup language broken down by content languages

 This diagram shows the percentages of websites using HTML broken down by content languages.
 See technologies overview for explanations on the methodologies used in the surveys.